avl/savefile/README.md

 PRs for big-endian support would be accepted.

 Also, adds support for bit-set crate.

+Arrayvec upgraded to version 0.7.
+They have changed their API slightly.
+See arrayvec docs.

 ## 0.10.1 Make dependencies even more configurable, and upgrade some dependencies